zeljkoobrenovic/grounded-architecture/_posts/2022-06-14-superglue.markdown

 Ironically, the more successful superglue architects are in their role, the less visible their needs become.
 But fear not—this doesn't make architecture redundant; it evolves the practice to be the invisible hand that keeps everything running smoothly, embedded in the daily operations of the organization.

 <br>
-## Supergluing In Action #2: Resolving Disagreements About Problem, Solution and Implementation Approach
+## Supergluing In Action #2: Resolving Disagreements About Problem, Solution and Implementation

 The [Theory of Constraints (TOC)](https://en.wikipedia.org/wiki/Thinking_processes_(theory_of_constraints)), developed by Eliyahu M. Goldratt, is another source of inspiration I used to work as a superglue architect.
 TOC is a management philosophy focusing on identifying and addressing the most critical bottleneck (constraint) to improve overall performance.
 While Goldratt's work is much broader, the part I find inspiring is his view on resistance to change, which he sees as manifesting in three forms: disagreement about the problem, disagreement on the solution, and disagreement on the implementation (Figure 4).